 MSCI Argentina (ARGT proxy) daily candlestick chart

 Buenos Aires closed July 3 in a holding pattern — a modest index gain, a peso that barely twitched, and a credit market doing the heavy lifting.
-Turnover was thin by historical standards, consistent with the pre-holiday lull that also gripped Wall Street ahead of the July 4 break.
+Turnover was thin by historical standards, matching the pre-holiday lull that also gripped Wall Street ahead of the July 4 break.

 Assessment — Bonds are believers; equities still hesitate MEDIUM